 Threshold Requirements for Simulating Terrain for Ground Vehicles

-Simulating navigation in robotic vehicles
+Simulating navigation in crew-based and robotic vehicles

 Simulating navigation in crew-based vehicles

 Historically, the simulation of ground vehicles has separated the physical modeling of the host vehicle and its environment from the visual representation portrayed in its corresponding operator training system.
 This separation was needed because typical visual systems could not cope with the amount of information required in both the physical modeling of the vehicle and terrain environment.
 The criterion defining this separation is the relationship between the wheelbase of the vehicle being simulated and the resolution of the underlying terrain.
 Often the simulation host model running the vehicle physics model ran its own higher resolution version for the terrain with a lower resolution version on the visual systems.
 In such situations, anomalies occurred for the driver; subtle driving cues that were experienced with high-resolution elevation data were not visible in the associated visual system if the two systems use different databases.
-Navigating through densely featured urban enviroments is one example of where having an accurate terrain representation is especially important.
+Navigating through densely featured urban environments is one example of where having an accurate terrain representation is especially important.

-Another example of the effect of elevation resolution on suspension
+Example of the effect of elevation resolution on suspension

 Example of high resolution terrain elevation under the vehicle